What is a Family Investment Company?

 - Introduction of Assets.
 Usually, the founder of the FIC will either gift or loan assets to the FIC, but this will depend on the nature of those assets and whether there are any tax consequences on transfer.
 We have seen cash, property, equity securities (i.e. shares), artwork and even classic cars being held by FICs.

 - Different classes of share will be issued to the founders and their children/grandchildren.
 This ensures that the value arising from the growth of the assets held in the FIC are passed to the children and not retained by the founders (therefore minimising exposure to inheritance tax).
 The different classes also create flexibility on the distribution of income and assets.
 It is therefore vital that the FIC has a detailed shareholders agreement and/or articles of association to provide for this flexibility and control.
 Such documentation will also ensure that the only shareholders of the FIC are the intended family members.

 If you are considering using a FIC, there are a number of initial steps that you need to think about, such as how much you are going to invest in the FIC and what assets the FIC will invest in, are these existing assets or new assets?

 Whilst we can advise you in relation to the legal structure of the FIC and drafting the relevant documents, you should also seek advice from your accountant or tax advisor and your financial advisor.
 If you don’t have such advisors, we would be happy to make the necessary introductions.

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.

-Amanda is a Partner in our Wills, Trusts and Probate department
+Clara is a Partner in our Wills, Trusts and Probate Team

 Keep up-to-date with the latest legal news and our expert opinion.